keitheous/zendesk_ticket_viewer/README.md

 ### Object Oriented Design Decisions

 Diving into this coding challenge, I was aware of the importance of Object Oriented Design mainly because Ruby is an object oriented language and having good design means writing code that embraces the inevitable - change.
 Design makes code easier and cheaper to change, but also flexible, modular, reusable and understandable.
-Although I try to design my classes to be S.O.L.I.D, D.R.Y, loosely-coupled and highly cohesive, there are a few exceptions.
+Although I try to design my classes to be S.O.L.I.D, D.R.Y, loosely-coupled and highly cohesive, there were a few exceptions.

 These exceptions exist due to the the scale and simplicity of this coding challenge.
 The questions that I ask myself are,
 > Is this implementation necessary?